Join us for a special pre-Celebration event with Dr. Linda B. Nilson.

 Sponsored by the HSC-Delphi Faculty Development Partnership

-Continuing Education Credit for Medical, Nursing, and Dentistry Faculty
+Continuing Education Credit for Medical and Nursing Faculty

 About the HSC-Delphi Faculty Development Partnership: